jeanphix/django-resumable/README.rst

 Views
 -----

-In order to upload files asynchronous, you must defined un endpoint that will deals with uploaded file chunks.::
+In order to upload files asynchronous, you must define an endpoint that will deal with uploaded file chunks.::

     from django.contrib.auth.decorators import login_required